v-zhuravlev/zbx_template_pack/out/4.4/RU/db/mysql_agent2/README.md

 For more information please read the MYSQL documentation https://dev.mysql.com/doc/refman/8.0/en/grant.html

-2. Set the user name and password for items of type "Database monitor".
+2. Set in the {$MYSQL.DSN} macro the system data source name of the MySQL instance like <user:password@protocol(host:port or /path/to/socket)/>.

 ## Zabbix configuration